 Since it’s built in North America, there’s much better quality control than on other acoustic-electric guitars built overseas.
 Previous buyers were overwhelmingly impressed by the quality of the finish, appointments, and setup.
-They said it was simply in another class from the other ~$500 models.

 Previous buyers also complimented Seagull/Godin’s customer service, and said that questions about the QI system or adjusting intonation were answered helpfully and promptly.

 The Canadian build quality and superior customer service is a real bargain.
 Most other acoustics at this price are still built overseas.

 It’s not the best choice for loud, hard playing.

 Some people might not be impressed by the simple look of the guitar.
 It’s definitely not a flashy performer.